nowtestify24/myToolKit/README.md

 	-DOES NOT HAVE THE CONTROL D SIGNAL HANDLING WORKING

-	-All executables, including mymtimes.x,mytree.x,mytime.x and mytimeout.x will work on this
+	-All executables work with this

 	-Executables such as a.out or one called test MUST need ./a.out or ./test in order to function properly but they work as intended!